How to Embed HTML in Gmail: Easy Tips to Send HTML Emails

 Final Thoughts

 Now you know the different ways you can embed HTML in Gmail.
-After reading this article, it may have become clear that coding your own email and going through the motions of inputting it into Gmail may be more time-consuming and stressful than you’d have hoped.
+After reading this article, it may have become clear that coding your own email and going through the motions of getting it into Gmail may be more time-consuming and stressful than you’d have hoped.